phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 ### Loop Variables with Array Literals

-Loop variables use the `$variable` syntax for consistency with the scoping system:
+Loop variables use the `$variable` syntax for consistency with the scoping system.
+For readability in prose-style code, bare identifiers (`for service in [...]`) are also accepted and automatically normalised to `$service` within the loop body:

 ```
 # Direct array literal in loops
-for each $platform in ["linux", "darwin", "windows"]:
+for each platform in ["linux", "darwin", "windows"]:
   info "Building for {$platform}"

 # Using project-defined arrays